m-e-w/d42-powershell/README.md

 ### Instructions
 1. Replace username, password, and instance with your own values.
 2. Ctrl+A and paste contents into powershell or run it by calling ./data_dictionary_one_liner.ps1 from within the d42-powershell directory.
+## adminstrator_audit_one_liner
+### Instructions
+1. Replace username, password, and instance with your own values.
+2. Ctrl+A and paste contents into powershell or run it by calling ./adminstrator_audit_one_liner.ps1 from within the d42-powershell directory.
+3. To check for users that haven't logged in, you can import both .csv's to excel and use conditional formatting to highlight users with no login events in audit history.
+Sample formula is included below.
+Adjust the ranges to match your set.

+        =ISERROR(MATCH(A2, auditlogs!$A$2:$A$577, 0))